andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 kubectl get ep nginx
 ```

-Now find the oldest deployment running and deleteit so that it is recreated.
+Now find the oldest deployment running and delete it so that it is recreated.

 ```bash
 kubectl get pod -o wide